Validation of admission

-- Graduate courses cannot be applied to two graduate certificates.
+- Graduate courses can be applied to two graduate certificates.

 - Graduate courses can be applied to more than one doctoral program (at the discretion of both doctoral programs), but the following items must be completed at PSU for each doctoral degree: comprehensive exams, residency, proposal, advancement to candidacy, and dissertation research.

 Bachelors+masters degree programs allow high-achieving students to complete a bachelor’s and master’s degree at an accelerated pace.
 Students with upper-division standing may apply to an approved bachelors+masters degree program.
 The minimum institutional undergraduate GPA for admission to a bachelors+masters program cannot be less than 3.30; beyond the GPA minimum, individual programs will set their own admissions criteria.
 Students admitted to an approved bachelors+masters program can share a maximum of 20 graduate credits between a bachelor’s and master’s degree.
 Programs may choose to allow fewer shared credits.
 Shared credits will be considered pre-admission credits when applied to the master’s degree.